 Priorities for returning to work

 This public and professional consultation work reports some of the key priorities motivating people to RTW following traumatic injury.
 Some of the themes raised have previously been highlighted in relation to traumatic injury, particularly sense of purpose and social connections.
 Braaf and colleagues (2019) found that those with serious injuries reported that personal connections were important in facilitating (and motivating) their RTW.
 Additional facilitators that concur with our findings, were work being important for their sense of usefulness and self-identity.
 Linley and Joseph (2011) suggest that this may be due to traumatic events triggering changes in the meaning of life for survivors, such as learning to appreciate different aspects of life.
 Equally, engagement in meaningful occupational roles in the work-place provides an individual with a sense of purpose and consolidation of personal identity (Fitzgerald, 2014).
+Work being a major component of one’s identity is common across other trauma, including acquired brain injury, (Watter et al., 2021) and in stroke rehabilitation (Alaszewski et al., 2007).

 Importance of purpose and social connections through work

 Work provides an individual with the feeling of social bonding, personal fulfilment and helps to structure daily routines (Fitzgerald, 2014; RCOT, 2019).
 When occupational performance at work is compromised, it can lead to feelings of loss, which explains why most public participants discussed the importance of returning to ‘normal’.
-That is, regaining a sense of purpose from work and being able to perform daily tasks independently.
+That is, regaining a sense of purpose from work and being able to perform daily tasks independently; this was independent of the Coronavirus (Covid-19) pandemic restrictions.
 This supports recent research, particularly the desire to regain normality and independence following traumatic injury (Visser et al., 2021).
 Equally valued was social interaction, work contributes to social participation of an individual, allowing bonding and belonging to a particular group.
 The post-traumatic growth (PTG) theory describes how growth arises through emotional growth, strengthened relationships, and an improved perspective of life after trauma (Tedeschi and Calhoun, 2004).
 Regaining a purpose and direction relates to emotional growth, whereas regaining social connections relates to strengthened relationship (Linley and Joseph, 2011).
 Given the majority of our trauma survivors had returned to either part- or full-time work, it could be argued that in confronting their changing selves, and what ‘roles’ they had lost, our participant’s recoveries were predominantly motivated by these key themes.

 Financial stability and supporting the family were important, but lower priorities for RTW.
 Many participants were frustrated as their role had changed in their families and communities.
 This was mostly negative, in a lesser, dependent role, and was interrelated with self-identity, pride and responsibility for others.
+Similarly to Watter and colleagues findings with people returning to work following acquired brain injury (2021), identity was a main motivator for individuals in rehabilitation, in resuming their pre-injury work status and independence.
 Being seen as a burden was an issue for participants.
 This concurs with those having become unemployed due to musculoskeletal trauma facing financial constraints, as well as frustration, and social and economic vulnerability for their family (Senthanar et al., 2020).
+Interestingly, few were aware of the Jobcentre Plus, the UK’s employment agency that provides job advice and work coaching.
+Although five were supported by work coaches to aid their RTW, these were solely through private funding, and others aware of the Jobcentre felt supported in their workplace (including occupational therapy and health).
+This lack of awareness suggests that the UK government could improve the promotion of work coaches and the marketing of Jobcentre Plus for people returning to work.

 Barriers to return to work